kshulgina/codetta/README.md

 from 'UUU, UUC, UUA, UUG, UCU, UCC, ..., GGA, GGG' (iterating 3rd, 2nd, then 1st base through UCAG).

-An output file with a detailed summary of the analysis can be found at `examples/GCA_000442605.1.fna.Pfam-A_enone.hmm.1e-10_0.9999_0.01_excl-mtvuy.genetic_code.out`.
+A detailed summary of the analysis can be found at `examples/GCA_000442605.1.fna.Pfam-A_enone.hmm.1e-10_0.9999_0.01_excl-mtvuy.genetic_code.out`.
 The long file extension specifies the inference parameters.